lukechampine/us/README.md

 transferable to `siad`, nor vice versa.
 Until `us` is marked as stable, **don't spend any siacoins on `us` that you can't afford to lose.**

-Lastly, in case it wasn't clear, **`us` is not a fork of the Sia blockchain**.
-It is simply a set of libraries and tools for working with the existing Sia storage network.
-As a consequence, `us` should be usable on any fork of the Sia blockchain, although some minor tweaks may be required.